nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Then, simply fill up the fields as guided in the window.
 You can then press the `ENTER` key to submit the fields when complete, or press the `Submit` button.

 <div markdown="span" class="alert alert-warning">:exclamation: **Alert:**
+Adding duplicate names is not allowed as most people will not have the exact same name.
 When in `archives`, this functionality is disabled.
 </div>